chazlarson/Media-Scripts/Plex/README.md

 KEEP_COLLECTIONS=bing,bang                   # List of collections to keep INCLUDE_COLLECTION_ARTWORK=1                 # should get-all-posters retrieve collection posters?
 ONLY_COLLECTION_ARTWORK=0                    # should get-all-posters retrieve ONLY collection posters?
+ONLY_CURRENT=0                               # should get-all-posters retrieve ONLY current artwork?
 LOCAL_RESET_ARCHIVE=1                        # should reset-posters-tmdb keep a local archive of posters?
 ```